 At a glance

-Do’s findings have confirmed a strong link between the culture of ethics, as rated by company staff, and the quality of a company’s public financial reporting.
+Dr Peter Do, senior lecturer at the University of Queensland Business School, led a 2022 ethics study that confirmed a link between the culture of ethics, as rated by company staff, and the quality of a company’s public financial reporting.

 “Because of all that, I expect that companies with a better corporate culture and a better ethics culture should have better financial reporting quality.
 That was the premise for my research,” Do explains.